-The Salvadoran Ministry of Labor's repeated actions in denying legal recognition of SITRAMH (Sindicato de Trabajadores de Ministerio de Hacienda), the Finance Ministry workers' union, points
+The Salvadoran Ministry of Labor's repeated actions in denying legal recognition (AMH (Sindicato de Trabajadores de Ministerio de Hacienda), the Finance of SITRAMH (Sindicato de Trabajadores de Ministerio de Hacienda), the Finance Ministry workers' union, points out two distinct problems: first, impediments to the formation of unions in the public sector and second, the retaliatory firing of union members.

 The use of legal formalities by the GOES to deny legal recognition to worker organizations has been condemned repeatedly by the ILO.
-(16) Yet the GOES continues arbitrarily to block union requests for recognition.
-In May 2001, a group of employees of the Finance Ministry held a general assembly to constitute their union, SITRAMH.
+16 Yet the GOES continues arbitrarily to block union requests for recognition.
+In May 2001, a group of employees of the Finance Ministry held a general assemblate the Finance Ministry held a general assembly to constitute their union, SITRAMH.
 On May 15, 2001, the group presented a request for legal recognition of the union to the Ministry of Labor, which under law had 30 days to review it.
 On June 26, the Ministry issued a document rejecting the union's application.
 This document was full of errors, including mistakenly referring to union members as workers of the Ministry of the Interior rather than the Ministry of Finance.
 On June 27, SITRAMH appealed the Ministry's denial of recognition; the Ministry responded with a second rejection.
 The Ministry argued that the Labor Code did not apply to employees of the Finance Ministry and that the Constitution prohibits the formation of unions by public sector workers.
 The Constitution does prohibit certain categories of public employees to strike.
 But, Article 47 of the Constitution explicitly recognizes the right of all workers to form unions.

 Starting in December 2001, massive firings of Finance Ministry workers occurred as some 217 positions were eliminated.
 Included among those fired were 14 constituent members of SITRAMH and 14 members of the existing Association of Finance Ministry Employees (AGEMHA).
-Other AGEMHA executive members were moved from permanent to contract positions.
-(17)
+Other AGEMHA executive members were moved from permanent to contract positions.17